ABBY WELCH | M.Ed, CCC-SLP

 At Capitol Kids Therapy, meeting the national standard is a minimum as we strive to provide the cutting edge in evaluation and treatment strategies.
 Our staff has received training in PROMPT (www.promptinstitute.com), Lindamood Bell programs, oral motor strengthening (Debra Beckman and Sara Rosenfeld Johnson), auditory processing, apraxia (Pamela Marshalla), oral-motor/sensory feeding programs (Lori Overland, Sequential Oral Sensory and Food Chaining) and sensory integration techniques to maximize attention and regulation for language learning development.

-Nicole Dezendorf, MS, CCC-SLP graduated in 2012 with a Masters of Science in Communication Disorders from The University of Texas at Dallas.
-She completed her undergraduate studies in Communication Sciences and Disorders at The University of Texas at Austin in 2009.
-She holds a Certificate of Clinical Competence issued by the American Speech-Language Hearing Association, the DC State License as issued by the DC DOH Board of Audiology/Speech-Language Pathology, and the Virginia State License issued by The Commonwealth of Virginia Department of Health Professions.
-Nicole is also certified as an Early Intervention professional in DC.
+Emily graduated in 2015 with a Masters of Science in Speech Language Pathology from Boston University.
+She completed her undergraduate degree in Psychology at the University of Michigan in 2010.
+She holds a Certificate of Clinical Competence issued by the American Speech-Language Hearing Association and the DC State License as issued by the DC DOH Board of Audiology/Speech-Language Pathology.